Mercyhurst announces major investment in health care programs

 The plan includes a phased consolidation of the university’s North East campus with the Erie campus.
 The transition will relocate North East’s academic programs, the majority of which are health carerelated, to Erie by June 2021.

-Key projects include renovations to the university’s Wayne Street Complex to support the occupational therapy assistant, physical therapist assistant, and respiratory therapy programs, and upgrades to the Audrey Hirt Academic Center, which will house the nursing programs and simulation laboratories.
+Key projects include renovations to existing university facilities to support the occupational therapy assistant, physical therapist assistant, and respiratory therapy programs, and upgrades to spaces to house the nursing programs and simulation laboratories.

 “As our community and the nation as a whole work to address today’s health care needs, our mission calls us to expand our focus in these disciplines, where we already maintain a reputation for producing dedicated professionals who understand the critical role that health care plays in transforming communities,” said Joseph G. NeCastro, chair of the Mercyhurst University Board of Trustees.